hkhoont/scale_ai_engima_machine/README.md

 1. Overall File
     * Run the Python notebook on Google Collab.
 Particular instructions are mentioned in notebook
+         - Mount the Google Drive.
+Update the root address.
+This will be root directory.
+         - Computational Graph, Summary and models would be saved here for Tensorboard Visualization
 2. Test File
     * Run the Python notebook on Google Collab.
 Particular instructions are mentioned in notebook